dns-groot/Ferret/DifferentialTesting/README.md

 -y            Disable Yadifa. (default: False)
 -m            Disable MaraDns. (default: False)
 -t            Disable TrustDns. (default: False)
+-e            Disable Technitium. (default: False)
 ```
 </details>

 - By default, the images are built using the implementations code as of around October 1<sup>st</sup>, 2020 (check [Readme](Implementations/README.md) for details).
 Pass the `-l` flag to use the latest code, but some images may not build if dependecies or other things are updated.
+Technitium is always built with the latest commit irrespective of the `-l` flag.
 - Without the `-l` flag, the built images will have the `oct` as the image tag; for example, the built Bind image would be `bind:oct`.
 If the `-l` flag was used to build the images, the tag would be `latest`.
 - _**Note:** Each Docker image consumes  ~&hairsp;1-2&hairsp;GB of disk space._
 - _Est.
 Time:_ ~&thinsp;30 mins.